Manamadurai Bus Terminal: History

 Before 2000, The Manamadurai bus stand was located in the heart of the town in the western banks.
 All the buses should come through the busy and congested streets of Manamadurai through Anna Statue and Mandapam main road which is too narrow and simultaneously two bus cannot pass at a time.
 And the road seemed always jammed.
 Hence, during 1998, The Manamadurai Union Panchayat along with Tamilnadu Road Transport corporation decided to build an integrated new bus terminus on the bypass with high infrastructure.
 It took two years to build the bus stand with integrated shopping complex, two wheeler parking lot, toilets, hotels, juice stalls and attached with a petrol station.
 Finally, on 2000, the new bus terminus was opened and the old bus terminus was auctioned for marketing complex.
 Still, the Manamadurai folks differentiate them by saying "பழைய பஸ் ஸ்டாண்டு" (old bus stand), "புது பஸ் ஸ்டாண்டு" (new bus stand).

 Reception

 There have been a few critiques related to the station.
 There have been complaints about a lack of availability of potable drinking water, few amenities, and insufficient bathroom facilities.
 The lack of drinking water is an issue directly outside the station as well, affecting a nearby vegetable market.

+The nearest TNSTC bus depot to Manamadurai bus stand is Manamadurai SIPCOT depot which itself a sub depot and not a prime depot which is operated by Karaikudi division of Kumbakonam zone.
+Due to its operations as Subdepot, this Bus stand doesn't have dedicated long distance busses with origination from Manamadurai and always need to rely on adjacent depots of Sivagangai, Ramnad, Paramakudi, Madurai and Kamudhi for Local town and Moffusil Long distance services.
+Also due to the absence of a depot at Manamadurai, all bus services operated at Night mostly avoid picking and drop off passengers at Manamadurai despite being an important interchange transit place of Sivaganga district.